SchiefLab/SteichenScience2019/README.md

 **Caution - the compressed csv file is 100 GB while the uncompressed file is over 700GB**

 In addition, we are also providing all the sequences in the csv file as a converted parquet file which is more convenient for those that wish to carry out analyses using Amazon EMR (see below), as we did in this study.
-The parquet file can be found at ```s3://steichenetalpublicdata/analyzed_sequences/parquet```.
+The compressed parquet file can be found at [here](https://steichenetalpublicdata.s3-us-west-2.amazonaws.com/analyzed_sequences/parquet.gz).
 Instructions for loading and querying parquet files are found below.

 The fields in the csv file include the following annotations from [AbStar](https://github.com/briney/abstar) as well as several clustering and other metadata fields.